dwenger/depstatus/README.md

 # Unofficial Apple DEP Status Page.

 This is an unofficial Apple DEP status page, maintained by the macadmins (you!).
+This is forked from the [original](https://github.com/macadmins/isdepdownorjustme), as the original domain registration had expired.

 # How to update the status page.